-When you configure SSH, authenticated users with a user account created using $\mathtt{Account} \to \mathtt{Users} \to \mathtt{Add}$ \mathtt{User} can use the \mathtt{ssh} command to login to the FreeNAS® system over the network.
+When you configure SSH, authenticated users with a user account created using $\texttt{Account} \to \texttt{Users} \to \texttt{Add}$ User can use the ssh command to login to the FreeNAS® system over the network.
 A user's home directory will be the volume/dataset specified in the Home Directory field of their FreeNAS® user account.
 While the SSH login will default to the user's home directory, users are able to navigate outside of their home directory, which can pose a security risk.

-It is possible to allow users to use the scp and sftp commands to transfer files between their local computer and their home directory on the FreeNAS[®] system, while restricting them from logging into the system using ssh.
-To configure this scenario, go to $Account \rightarrow Users \rightarrow View Users$, select the user and click Modify User, and change the user's Shell to scponly.
+It is possible to allow users to use the scp and sftp commands to transfer files between their local computer and their home directory on the FreeNAS® system, while restricting them from logging into the system using ssh.
+To configure this scenario, go to $Account \rightarrow Users \rightarrow View Users$ , select the user and click Modify User, and change the user's Shell to scponly.
 Repeat for each user that needs restricted SSH access.